 Avoid the following foods on a Low-FODMAP diet:

 Technically, artificial sweeteners are not FODMAPs, and therefore safe to eat with IBS.
-However, artificial sweeteners have a science-backed reputation of toxicity.
+However, artificial sweeteners have a science-backed reputation for toxicity.
 We suggest stevia and monk fruit as IBS-friendly sweeteners.

 The low-FODMAP diet is meant to be an elimination diet, not necessarily a long-term diet.
 If IBS symptoms subside while on this diet, you can slowly reintroduce foods, and determine which foods you can tolerate and how much you can handle.